benjymous/annotations/sandman/sandman.66.md

 well-known, has a song called "Cornflakes Girl" on her album "Under the Pink".
-        panel 4: Note the handwriting on the list of words: the word "sinople" is identical to that on Delirium's slip of paper. panel 5: Is "Marks and Sparks" a real store or a variation on "Marks and Spencer"?
+        panel 4: Note the handwriting on the list of words: the word "sinople" is identical to that on Delirium's slip of paper. panel 5: "Marks and Sparks" is a common nickname for "Marks and Spencer".

 Page 24 panel 5: "Dirae": a Latin name for the Furies.

-Release History:
-Version 1.0 released 17 May 95.

 Credits:
 	Greg "elmo" Morrow (morrow@physics.rice.edu) created the Sandman Annotations.
+     Originally written by David Goldfarb
      Numerous people identified the song "Cornflakes Girl": Joe Brenner (doom@kzsu.Stanford.EDU), Glenn Carnagey (lf7z@midway.uchicago.edu), David W. James (vnend@princeton.edu), Bill Jennings (zenok13@uclink2.